 Solution 4: Creating a new Profile

-You can check out our guide on how to make a new user account and transfer all the existing data to it.
+You should try to make a new account and transfer your data to it which should get rid of this particular issue.
 Before transferring any data, make sure that IE is working perfectly in the new user account.
-If it is, only then transfer the data and delete your old profile.
+Transfer the data and delete your old profile only if it works.
 It is recommended to backup your important data before executing this solution.

 Solution 5: Disabling EAF-mitigation in EMET